 SpringFest is a SXSW-style festival designed to promote innovation, creativity, and community while showcasing the unique achievements of university students.
 Today, over 65 student organizations unite on The Diag and on North U annually for live music, student performances, food trucks, art installations, and so much more.
-The festivities are capped off with a massive benefit concert featuring a major headlining artist (such as 2 Chainz, J. Cole, Migos, and Louis The Child), and we are proud to say that the proceeds go towards our very own social ventures.
+The festivities are capped off with a massive benefit concert featuring a major headlining artist (such as 2 Chainz, J. Cole, Migos, Louis The Child, and A$AP Ferg), and we are proud to say that the proceeds go towards our very own Social Ventures.
 Each year, MUSIC Matters continues to expand SpringFest to achieve its goal of uniting the campus through music and sparking social change.

 All day lifestyle festival and nighttime benefit concert

 The largest student-run event on the U of M campus

 MUSIC Matters is joined by 65+ student organizations

 Past headliners are: J. Cole, Ben Folds, Common, Migos, 2 Chainz, Louis The Child, and A$AP Ferg